-- No offensive language or symbols are permitted on any clothing. - No undergarments or midriffs should be visible; - No leggings worn as pants; - No Flip-flops and high-heeled shoes; - No cut-offs, frays, or clothing with holes; - Hats and sunglasses may not be worn inside the building.
+- Shirts must have sleeves. - Shorts or skirts must be an appropriate length. - No offensive language, symbols, or political slogans are permitted on any clothing. - No undergarments should be visible. - No midriffs should be visible. - No slippers, crocs, moccasins, slides, flip-flops, or high-heeled shoes. - No cut-offs, frays, or clothing with holes. - Hats and sunglasses may not be worn inside the building.